5.47%

 Residual Supply Mix (RSM): the mix of electricity generation minus the volume of NZ-ECs redeemed.

-The graph below shows electricity generation by type for each of the last five Production Years.
+The graph below shows electricity generation by type for each of the last six Production Years.

 Annual Residual Supply Factor